atenreiro/opensquat/README.md

 Check the 40 seconds [Demo Video](https://asciinema.org/a/361931) (v1.95)

-Web Demo
+Demo / Forks
 ------------
-Please check [Phishy Domains](https://phishydomains.com) for a simple version of the openSquat.
+*   [Phishy Domains](https://phishydomains.com) for a simple web version of the openSquat.
+*   [openSquat Bot](https://telegram.me/opensquat_bot) for a simple Telegram bot.

+Note: Both forks do not contain all features from the openSquat.

 How to Install
 ------------